thejud/text-processing-cookbook/README.md

     ls -l | tail +2 | awk '{print $2,$1}'

+### Field extraction via perl -anE

+Perl also has an autosplit mode, -a, which can break up each input line by whitespace and put it into an array @F. Index the array to pick out columns.
+Note that the fields are zero-indexed.

+    ls -l | perl -anE'say $F[1]'  # the second field

+#### Printing the last column, awk and perl

 Sometimes you just want to print the last column, when you don't know (or don't want to count) how many columns there are.
+This is also useful if you have a variable number of columns.

-Use the number of fields `$NF`
+In awk, use the number of fields `$NF` variable:
-variable:

     ls -l | tail +2 | awk '{print $NF}'

-### Field extraction via perl -anE

-Perl also has an autosplit mode, -a, which can break up each input line by whitespace and put it into an array @F. Index the array to pick out columns.
-Because perl allows negative array indexing to pick elements, I often use this to select the last, or n from the last, fields.
+Because perl allows negative array indexing to pick elements, I often use this to select the last field (or N from the last field), combining it with the autosplit function.

 Print the 2nd from the last column:

     ls -l | perl -anE'say $F[-2]'

 ### Extract simple fields via cut